kbase/kb_sdk/doc/kb_sdk_edit_module.md

     typedef [type definition] [TypeName]

 The type definition can either be another previously defined type name, a primitive type (string, int, float), a container type (list, mapping) or a structure.
-In this example we define a string named `contigset_id` and a structure named `CountContigResults` with a single integer field named `contig_count`.
+In this example we define a string named `contigset_id` and a structure named `FilterContigResults` with two integer fields named `contig_count` and `filtered_contig_count`.

 We can use any defined types as input/output parameters to functions.
 We define functions using the `funcdef` keyword in this syntax: